Sandflies in New Zealand: the Milford menace and what you can do about them

 • Antihistamines: I take these a day before entering sandfly territory so if I do get bitten, the bites are less painful and unsightly.

-Blend olive oil with a few drops of eucalyptus essential oil and massage it over your arms/legs.
-If you don’t want this heavy mix on your face, spritz with lavender water instead.
+• Essential oil blend = repellent.
+I mix olive oil with a few drops of eucalyptus essential oil and massage it over my arms/legs.
+I don’t like having this heavy mix on my face, so I spritz it with lavender water instead.

 • Try not to scratch.